mrrdl/ipl_win_pred/README.md

 An interactive Streamlit web application that predicts the winner of an IPL match based on real-time inputs using a trained machine learning model.

-# 🔗 Live Demo

-👉 Try it here

 # 📁 Project Structure

 app.py — Streamlit frontend script to run the app